 - Portable Comprehensive Social Security Assistance (PCSSA) Scheme for elderly persons retiring to Guangdong and Fujian

-For CSSA recipients aged 60 or above who meet the eligibility criteria of the Portable Comprehensive Social Security Assistance (PCSSA) Scheme, they can choose to take up permanent residence in Guangdong or Fujian and continue to receive cash assistance from Social Welfare Department.
+The objective of the PCSSA Scheme is to enable elderly CSSA recipients who meet the prescribed criteria to continue to receive cash assistance under the CSSA Scheme if they choose to retire permanently in Guangdong or Fujian.
 In addition to passing the financial tests of CSSA Scheme, applicants of PCSSA Scheme must satisfy the following conditions :

 - be a Hong Kong permanent resident and have lived in Hong Kong for at least 7years;